ramstorm/midicloro/README.md

 * CC value=127 (toggles random velocity mode on/off)

 **Random velocity mode**: Send CC value=127 once to activate, and again to disable.
 When active, all notes get a random velocity between the CC value and the *velocityRandomOffset*.

-Velocity is scaled to squeeze the whole 0-127 range in between CC values 8-120.
+**Scaling**: Velocity is scaled to squeeze the whole 0-127 range in between CC values 8-120 to allow reaching max/min velocity without accidentally toggling ON/OFF/RANDOM.

-The velocity setting is mirrored to all other input ports with a number lower than the current port.
+**Mirroring**: The velocity setting is mirrored to all other input ports with a number lower than the current port.
 The mirroring can be turned off in the settings by setting *velocityMultiDeviceCtrl* to false.

 **Gameboy users**: To enable random velocity mode, you need to send a CC value of 127 from the Gameboy/Arduinoboy.
 The Arduinoboy sends CC values of maximum 120, and not 127 by default.
 A solution is to use the custom Arduinoboy software described in *Mono mode* - it scales CC values to span the whole range 0-127 (the scaling is done in such a way to still work as expected when controlling MIDIcloro via CC as in *Gameboy examples*).
 There might also exist a setting in the original Arduinoboy software to scale CC values to reach 127, or it can be modified to allow that.